sbnarra/bckupr/README.md

 Bckupr is program to automate backup creation and data restoration.

-Bckupr reads docker labels to determine which volumes/mounts require backing up, whilst managing containers write access and their dependant containers, creates local backups and offers options for offsite storage.
+This tool reads docker labels to determine which volumes/mounts require backing up, whilst managing containers write access and their dependant containers, creates local backups and offers options for offsite storage.

 Features:
 * Simple label configuration